Momensamir12/Redis-UI-Dashboard/README.md

 ### 1. Prerequisites

-- A Redis-compatible server running on port **6379**
+- Redis server running on port **6379**
    You can change the port in the `.env` file inside the `backend` folder.
-   More info on running the redis server : [Redis-Clone Repository](https://github.com/Momensamir12/Redis-Clone-)
+   More info on running the redis server : [Redis-Clone Repository](https://github.com/Momensamir12/Redis-Clone-) (real redis probably won't work with the ui due to authentication issues)
 - Node.js **18+**
 - npm